 I also tested the bed for motion transfer, to see how movement “travels” across the bed.
 This is a major consideration when deciding on the best mattress for couples, and my test helps show how much it will disturb you if a partner (or pet!) moves around in the bed at night.

-I assess motion transfer by dropping a 10 lb steel ball onto the mattress from three different heights onto one side of the bed, and using a seismometer to measure how much that movement travels to the other side of the bed.
+I assess motion transfer by dropping a 10 lb steel ball onto the mattress from three different heights of 4 inches, 8 inches and 12 inches onto one side of the bed, and using a seismometer to measure how much that movement travels to the other side of the bed.

 My test showed that the Saatva Latex Hybrid has really high motion transfer, likely because the bed is so bouncy due to its combination of latex and pocketed coils.
-That means other movement in the bed will probably disturb you at night, meaning this would not be my first recommendation for couples or restless sleepers.
+That means other movements in the bed are likely to disturb you at night, meaning this would not be my first recommendation for couples or restless sleepers.
 I’d recommend these folks look for a mattress with better motion isolation, like a memory foam mattress.

 The edge support on the Saatva Latex Hybrid is really strong.
 I rolled all the way to the edge of the mattress with no problems whatsoever — I wasn’t worried about sliding off.
 This means you can use the whole surface area of the mattress, making the bed feel that much bigger.

 What is the Saatva Latex Hybrid Mattress Made Of?

 Now that we know how this bed feels, let’s look at what it’s made of.
 The Saatva Latex Hybrid is a hybrid mattress that contains both latex foam and innerspring coils, and it has three distinct layers.

 Cover — This Saatva’s organic cotton cover is quilted with wool.
 It provides a soft, cushioning feel for plenty of comfort right off the bat!